Slavery, a grave violation of human rights

 ……Such are the Companions of the Right Hand……” (Quran 90:8…..
 90:18)

-“…Allah has bestowed His gifts of sustenance more freely on some of you than on others: those more favored are not going to throw back their gifts to those whom their right hands possess (slave), so as to be equal in that respect.
+“…Allah has bestowed His gifts of sustenance more freely on some of you than on others: those more favored are not going to throw back their gifts to those whom their right hands possess (slave), to be equal in that respect.
 Will they then deny the favors of Allah?
-(Quran 16:71).
+(Quran, 16:71).

-We are Looking to a world 1400 years ago: The resources available to the Arabs in seventh century were not adequate to feed, maintain and rehabilitate the prisoners of war in a humane manner.
-The prisoners of war were either executed or sold, or they were distributed to the soldiers as slaves.
-That was the norm of the time.
-Islam initiated a process where captives were housed with Muslim families.
+Arabia in the seventh century lacked the available resources to feed, maintain, and humanely rehabilitate their prisoners of war.
+The prisoners of war were executed or sold or distributed to the soldiers as slaves.
+This was a world 1400 years ago, and these were the norms of the time.
+Islam opted for a process where captives were housed with Muslim families.
 They were given the right to make a contract with their owners for their freedom.
 Their dignity as a human being was assured.
-The Quran recommended that the believers free the slaves as part of their worship and as proof of their piety and righteousness.
+The Quran recommended that believers free the slaves as part of their worship and prove their piety and righteousness.

-Slavery was a problem of all societies: Though Islam promotes eradication of slavery, ending slavery was not an issue just for the Muslims.
-Slavery needed to be eradicated from all societies.
-The wisdom of the Quranic approach to end slavery lies in recognizing that slavery needed to be phased out over time, to avoid effects of it’s sudden absence and withdrawal.
-Quran gave the message of enlightenment that slaves are equal humans and deserve to be free.
-This was the first of it’s kind in an organized religious cultural tradition.
-The spirit of Islam was that the society had to be kind and dignified with the existing slaves, and move forward with freeing them while world transitioned from slave dependence to a world without slaves.
-Quran initiated that process and pushed humanity to that moral revolution.
+Slavery was not an issue just for Muslims.
+It was a problem for all communities and civilizations that needed to be eradicated.
+The wisdom of the Quranic approach to end slavery lies in recognizing that slavery needed to be phased out over time to avoid the effects of its sudden absence and withdrawal.
+The Quran gave the message of enlightenment that slaves are equal humans and deserve to be free.
+This was the first of its kind in an organized religious-cultural tradition.
+The spirit of Islam was that the society had to be kind and dignified with the existing slaves and move forward with freeing them while the world transitioned from slave dependence to a world without slaves.
+The Quran initiated that process and pushed humanity to that moral revolution.

-Although Islam promotes eradication of slavery, history suggests that the Muslim nations failed: From the onset of Prophet (SW) and early Muslims pioneered in giving slaves back their freedom.
-They bought slaves just to free them.
+From the onset of Prophet (SW) and early Muslims pioneered in giving slaves back their freedom.
+They bought slaves to free them.
 They freed their prisoners of war in thousands.
-It was a tragic and historic failure of subsequent Muslim nations that they failed to continue that trend and follow through the spirit of Quran.
-Muslims continued practicing slavery for centuries to come, rather than freeing their slaves as Quran demanded of them.
-Had they followed Quranic commands and Prophet’s (SW) ideals, the institution of slavery would have been abolished from Muslim lands many centuries ago.
+It was a tragic and historic failure of subsequent Muslim nations that they failed to continue that trend and follow through with the Quran’s spirit.
+Muslims continued practicing slavery for centuries to come, rather than freeing their slaves as the Quran demanded of them.
+Had they followed the Quranic commands and the Prophet’s (SW) ideals, the institution of slavery would have been abolished from Muslim lands many centuries ago.